All Episodes

 I don't understand.

-Well, maybe the press should take a step out too.
+Well, maybe the press should take a step out, too.

-No, they're saying there's no there's not enough room in a delivery room, delivery room, anybody other than a doctor and a patient.
+For anybody other than a doctor and a patient.

 Thank you, sir.